raulzanardo/spotify_clock_wf2/README.md

 # 🎵 Spotify Clock WF2

-A real-time display system that shows your currently playing Spotify track on a 64×64 LED matrix, with beautiful color-temperature-aware clock animations and optional calendar integration.
+A real-time display system that shows your currently playing Spotify track on a 64×64 LED matrix, with color-temperature-aware clock animations and optional calendar integration.

 ## Features